Apocryphon of Jannes and Jambres: Cotton Tiberius parchment

 Eighteen lines of Jannes and Jambres in Latin and Old English translation are found on folio 87r of London, British Library, Cotton MS Tiberius B V/1.
 The manuscript dates to the 11th century.
-The excerpt from Jannes and Jambres is included in Tiberius B V/1 as one of five additions to the Wonders of the East.
-These are not found in the two other manuscripts of the Wonders.
+The excerpt from Jannes and Jambres is included in Tiberius B V/1 as one of five additions to the Letter of Pharasmanes to Hadrian and its English translation, the Wonders of the East.
+These are not found in other manuscripts of the Letter or Wonders.

 The Cotton Tiberius excerpt concerns Jannes's condemnation to Hell and Jambres's summoning him through necromancy.
 The illustration does not exactly correspond to the text, which in the Greek versions has the necromancy performed under an apple tree.
 The tree is omitted in the Latin, but the illustration depicts Jambres on a mountain.
-The differences between the Latin text and the Greek can be explained by the need of the excerpter to adapt the text to its context.
+The differences between the Latin text and the Greek can be explained by the need of the excerpted to adapt the text to its context.

 Folio 87v contains a full-page illustration of the story, but the miniature illustration at the start of 87r belongs with the preceding story.
 The illustration shows Jambres with an open book standing on a rock trying to summon the "shade" of his brother from Hell while a giant figure rises up from the underworld.
 Albert Pietersma identifies this figure with Satan, but there is no reference in the Apocryphon to Satan or demons.
 The figure may be one of the giants referred to in the Ethiopic text.

 Ethiopian parchment

-The Ethiopic translation of Jannes and Jambres is known from a single fragmentary manuscript, now in Addis Ababa, Walda Masqal Centre of the Institute of Ethiopian Studies, Schneider ms. frag.
+There is also a single fragmentary manuscript in Ethiopic, now in Addis Ababa, Walda Masqal Centre of the Institute of Ethiopian Studies, Schneider ms. frag.
 19. It is a parchment bifolium from the 13th century or earlier.
 The translation itself was made from Greek between the late 4th century and the 6th, probably nearer to the early 5th century.
 The translation seems to have been fairly literal, but the surviving text has been greatly corrupted in its transmission.

 The two parts of the Ethiopic fragment are not consecutive and the second is unique.
 That is, it does not correspond to any surviving part of the Greek text.
 It is possible that the latter represents the alternative ending of a distinct recension.